seastwood/usb-audio-ip-client/README.md

 - Tested/works on Fedora 41.
 - No other distributions tested
 - This does not connect to any servers, so you will need to periodically check for updates here and download the new executable.
-- The "client" device is the one running the GUI.
-The host is the device with the usb devices physically plugged into it.
+- The client is the one running the GUI.
+The server is the device with the usb devices physically plugged into it that are being sent to the client.

 How to use:
-- You must have ssh, Pipewire, and USBIP installed, enabled and started on the host device.
+- You must have ssh, Pipewire, and USBIP installed, enabled and started on the server.
-  - ssh into the host device first and accept the fingerprint if you haven't already.
+  - ssh into the server first and accept the fingerprint if you haven't already.
   - Make sure the usbip drivers are loaded:
     - `sudo modprobe vhci_hcd`
     - `sudo modprobe usbip_host`